AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

     <td valign="top"><p><strong>Required:</strong> No<br />
         <strong>Data type:</strong> string <br/>
         <strong>Default Value:</strong> "NotApplicable" </p></td>
-    <td valign="top"><p><strong>Description:</strong> Used by the LMS to determine if a AU has been sufficiently completed for the purposes determining overall course completion or determining if prequisites were met for other activites.. </p>
+    <td valign="top"><p><strong>Description:</strong> Used by the LMS to determine if an AU has been sufficiently completed for the purposes of determining overall course completion or determining if prerequisites were met for other activities.. </p>
       <p><strong>moveOn Values are as follows:</strong></p>
       <ul>
         <li>moveOn Value = "Passed" : If the LMS receives a statement with the verb "Passed", then the LMS will consider the AU satisfied.</li>